 The two “best” times of year for seasonal events at Walt Disney World are fall and Christmas.
 In September and October, you have Food & Wine Festival at Epcot and Mickey’s Not So Scary Halloween Party in the Magic Kingdom, plus Halloween decorations.
-While Food & Wine and the Halloween Party will cost you some money, they are both enjoyable.
+You can read our 2018 Mickey’s Not So Scary Halloween Party Photo Report for thoughts on that.

 Speaking of which, ‘Festival Season’ has resumed at Epcot with its popular fall event.
 Read our Guide to the Epcot International Food & Wine Festival to prepare for this colossal celebration.
 (You can also find a ton of our new Global Marketplace reviews on the first couple pages of the blog.)

-We also love the winter and spring events at Epcot: the Epcot International Flower & Garden Festival and Epcot International Festival of the Arts.
+We also love the late-winter and spring events at Epcot: the Epcot International Flower & Garden Festival and Epcot International Festival of the Arts.
 Both of these events will return in 2019.